Changissnz/selfinterest/README.md

 relation to the demands for non-static effect, which would pose difficulties related not merely to persistence as in the case of constancy, that demands function of contextually differing effects.
 The route to achieve robustness is through specialization of skill, and this goal effects an individuation of identity regardless of the quality of identity at initial point.
+The ends of the media are placed into inconsistent comparisons of identity quality through quality that is not only for a non-null answer, but something genuine right down to the innermost essence of any thought or action related to this environment.